Football: Westerly makes strong impressions in shutout of Chariho

 “When Terrell comes back next week, we’ll have even more weapons.”

-Chariho, a Division III playoff team last year, received a late first-half spark when Max Marshall took a direct snap on a punt deep in Chariho’s end and rambled 34 yards just before the half that ended with the Chargers trailing 21-0.
+Chariho, a Division III playoff team last year, received a late first-half spark when Max Marshall took a direct snap on a punt deep in Chariho’s end and rambled 34 yards just before the half, which ended with the Chargers trailing 21-0.

 Marshall was one of Chariho’s offensive bright spots, catching three passes for 35 yards and running for 50.

-But the momentum didn’t last long as Charger quarterback Luke Felkner left the game with dizziness, and two-way back Lucas Corah hurt his leg.
+But the momentum didn’t last long, as Chargers quarterback Luke Felkner left the game with dizziness, and two-way back Lucas Corah hurt his leg.

 The Chargers were outmanned in the third quarter as Westerly pulled away to force a running clock leading 41-0 with one minute remaining in the third.